 As if deciding between guaranteed issue and medically underwritten were not enough, you also need to determine if a whole life policy is best for you or if you should turn to term insurance.
-Both guaranteed issue and underwritten policies can be whole life or term life.

 A term policy premium will expire at a specified point in time.
 The time period may be a span of 10, 15, or 20 years, or expire when you reach a certain age, such as 75 or 80 years old.
 Some term policies go up in price every 5 years such.
 Most expire all together at age 75 or 80.
 Term policies should NEVER be used for final expenses.

 The distinction between whole life and term life is particularly important when it comes to funeral insurance if you want to be sure that your coverage is in effect at the time of your death.

 A permanent policy, while it can be more expensive than term life, will ensure that you have coverage when you need it.

 Wise Shopper Tip: When shopping for funeral insurance be sure to read the fine print.
 For example, it’s not always clear whether the advertised policy is whole life or term life.
 AARP/NYL Term Life Insurance policies are famous for expiring in the drawer or getting very expensive in later years, age 75 in particular.
 You don’t want to be fooled into thinking that you are getting a great deal on a whole life policy only to find out later that it is really a price increasing term policy.
 This can leave your family without the money you wished them to have.

 We always recommend permanent life insurance for end of life expenses.

 Pre-Need Insurance is linked to a funeral goods and services contract with a specific funeral provider, such as a funeral home.
 The contract spells out all of your funeral arrangements in advance and you are billed at current prices.